tlswg/tls13-spec/draft-ietf-tls-tls13.md

 binders
 : A series of HMAC values, one for each PSK offered in the "pre_shared_keys" extension and in the same order, computed as described below.
+If the number of binders does not match number of identities the server MUST abort the connection with "illegal_parameter" alert.

 selected_identity
 : The server's chosen identity expressed as a (0-based) index into